 So, think about someone in your own circle that you trust or don’t trust.
 How well do you communicate with each other?
 How do you get things done?
 How would you describe that relationships?
-Stay tuned for next week post- I Don’t Trust You: Fixing Trust (Part 2)where I’ll explore what happens when trust is broken and how to fix it.
+Stay tuned for next week post- I Don’t Trust You: How to Rebuild Trust (Part 2)where I’ll explore what happens when trust is broken and how to fix it.

 Until next time, Remember, It’s A Learning Life!